Under a Cloud of Suspicion

 Research methodology

-IS Decisions commissioned the research cited in this report in 2019 with 300 people in charge of security within small- to mid-sized organisations in the UK, US and France.
-Respondents’ organisations had to be users of Dropbox for Business, Google Drive, Box or Microsoft OneDrive to take part in the research.
+IS Decisions commissioned the research cited in this report in 2019 with 300 people in charge of security within small- to mid-sized organizations in the UK, US, and France.
+Respondents’ organizations had to be users of Dropbox for Business, Google Drive, Box or Microsoft OneDrive to take part in the research.